openbaton/docs/docs/dummy-NSR.md

 # Tutorial: Dummy Network Service Record
 -----------------------------------------

 This tutorial explains how to deploy a Network Service Record composed of Dummy VNFs.
 It is typically used for testing that the installation of the NFVO went fine.
+It will not launch any Virtual Machines nor actually deploy a real Network Service.

 You can execute also the same tutorial using the [TOSCA] definitions.